-When working at height the correct access equipment should be always used to mitigate the potential risk to health and safety.
+When working at height the correct equipment should be always used to mitigate the potential risk to health and safety prioritising collective measures over personal protection.

-No working at height should be undertaken when working alone.
+No working at height should be undertaken when working alone, where there would be no-one on site, to assist or raise the alarm should an incident occur.